 Papers which do not conform with the above instructions will not be taken into consideration.

-As a rule, the articles should not exceed 100,000 characters including spaces (about 35 pages).
+As a rule, submitted articles should not exceed 8,000 words.
 All pages apart from the first one should be numbered.
 Subtitles should be concise, clearly marked in bold, and numbered (up to two levels of numbering).

 Formulae should also be numbered and displayed on the right-hand side of the page.
 In case of long proofs, these should be inserted in a separate Appendix, following the References.
 Tables and Figures must not use colour, and should be in a format easy to edit, for instance they should take half a page (or a full page) with the indicated margins.
 They should be clearly labelled at the top, with a legend at the bottom, and should be logically ordered, using Arabic numerals.